feathersjs/feathers/index.md

 ## Persisting to MongoDB

 Our CRUD Todo functionality implemented in the service is very common and doesn't have to be re-done yourself every time.
 In fact, this is almost exactly what is being provided for you already in the [feathers-memory](https://github.com/feathersjs/feathers-memory) module.
 Luckily we don't have to stop at storing everything in-memory.
-For the popular NoSQL database [MongoDB](http://mongodb.org) for example there already is the [feathers-mongodb](https://github.com/feathersjs/feathers-mongodb) module.
-If you need more ORM-like functionality, also have a look at [feathers-mongoose](https://github.com/feathersjs/feathers-mongoose).
+For the popular NoSQL database [MongoDB](http://mongodb.org) , for example, there already is the [feathers-mongodb](https://github.com/feathersjs/feathers-mongodb) module and if you need more ORM-like functionality through [Mongoose](http://mongoosejs.com/), also have a look at [feathers-mongoose](https://github.com/feathersjs/feathers-mongoose).

-After installing and loading `feathers-mongodb` and with a MongoDB instance running locally we can replace our `todoService` in `app.js` with a MongoDB storage on the `feathers-demo` database and the `todos` collection like this:
+After installing and loading `feathers-mongodb` and with a MongoDB instance running locally, we can replace our `todoService` in `app.js` with a MongoDB storage on the `feathers-demo` database and the `todos` collection like this:

 ```js
 // app.js